 Such enlightenment came only after the rude shock of learning that I had been passed over for an academic job because of concerns that my vision would prevent me from teaching a large class.
 It was just before the 1990 Americans with Disabilities Act (ADA), a law that I didn't know about because it would be years until I understood it applied to me.
 Yet something about the experience galvanized me both personally and intellectually.
 For the first time I saw connections between people marginalized in the past and my own situation.
 I wanted to apprehend what forces nurtured prejudice and how societies could take so many outdated ideas for granted.
 How could my knowledge of the past help explain these cruel dynamics and keep them from playing out again and again for others?
 How could I convince my fellow academics, students, and the public to question the status quo?

 My scholarship in disability history engages these questions.
-With Dr. Zina Weygand in Paris I translated and published the Writings of Thérèse-Adèle Husson, an audacious young woman blinded by smallpox who in the 1820s decided she was becoming a burden to her family; she left her provincial town and found her way to Paris, where she made a living as a writer, publishing nearly a dozen novels before she died in a fire at the age of 29.
+With Dr. Zina Weygand in Paris I translated and published the Writings of Thérèse-Adèle Husson, an audacious young blind woman, who in the 1820s decided she was becoming a burden to her family; she left her provincial town and made her way to Paris, where she made a living as a writer, publishing nearly a dozen novels before she died in a fire at the age of 29.
 In addition to finding her unpublished manuscript about her experiences as a blind person, we uncovered traces of her life in French archives, making this one of the earliest known accounts of a woman writing to others sharing the same disability.
-My current research, which garnered fellowship support from the American Council of Learned Societies in 2011, folds my epidemic interests into disability history to explore smallpox, one of the biggest producers of disabling conditions before the practice of vaccination took hold in the nineteenth century.
-This work invites scholars to consider epidemics not just in terms of the initial outbreak and crisis, but also in terms of survivors who went on to have a profound impact on everything from government policies to popular culture.
-I'm especially eager to deepen the conversation between disability history and history of medicine, fields that might be considered both "rival siblings and conjoined twins."
+Given my early interest in epidemics, I came embarrassingly late to thinking of Husson, who had been blinded by smallpox, as an epidemic survivor, a framing that led me to consider epidemics not just in terms of the initial outbreak and crisis, but also in terms of survivors who went on to have a profound impact on everything from government policies to popular culture.
+This has placed me at the center of conversations between disability history and history of medicine, fields that might be considered both "rival siblings and conjoined twins."

-Informed by my research, my teaching invites students to reflect upon disability as a valuable category of experience, much like other forms of human diversity.
+Informed by this research and creative work, my teaching invites students to reflect upon disability as a valuable category of experience, much like other forms of human diversity.
 History of medicine, gender history, histories of disease and public health, all influence my approach just as I seek to introduce fundamental questions about disability into these areas.
 As I tell my students, we're entering uncharted territory ripe with possibilities.
 Invariably they light up, realizing that they're being let in on a secret before anyone else.
 I view my role as director of the Institute to share the secret far and wide.